QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 $$ COP_{ice,corrected} =  COP \ (1-\Delta COP_{ice,loss}) $$

+Accoring to the results found in Wei2021[^Wei2021], it is assumed that the decrease of the COP due to icing losses will only increase the power input of the heat pump.
+It will not affect the thermal power output.

+[^Wei2021]: Wei, Wenzhe et al. (2021): Investigation on the regulating methods of air source heat pump system used for district heating: Considering the energy loss caused by frosting and on–off.
+In: *Energy and Buildings 235*, S. 110731. doi: [10.1016/j.enbuild.2021.110731]((https://doi.org/10.1016/j.enbuild.2021.110731).

 ### Steps to perform in the simulation model of the heat pump
-The calculation is based on TRNSYS Type 401[^Wetter1996] that is similar to Type 204[^Alfjei1996] (Type 204 proviedes an english documentation).
+The calculation is based on TRNSYS Type 401[^Wetter1996] that is almost similar to Type 204[^Alfjei1996] (Type 204 provides an english documentation).
 The cycling losses of the heat pump in both TRNSYS models are calculated using an exponential function to describe the thermal capacity effecs during heat-up and cool-down.
 Here, these cycling losses will only be used during start and stop of the heat pump - actual cycling losses from on-off heatpumps will be considered separately in the process to allow the consideration of modulating heat pumps as well.

 There are two different possibilities in calculating the full load power of the heat pump in dependence of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\).
 An overview of the simulation steps and the required inputs are given in the following figure.
 A detailed description of the process shown in the figure is given below.